-In the event of illness in the immediate family, an employee shall be granted up to five days of absence without loss of salary to be deducted from sick leave.
-The immediate family shall be construed to mean father, mother, son, daughter, wife, husband, brother, sister, mother-in-law, father- in-law, son-in-law, or daughter-in-law and step relatives of the same degree or legal dependent.
+In the event of illness in the immediate family, an employee shall be granted up to fifteen (15) days of absence without loss of salary to be deducted from sick leave.
+The immediate family shall be construed to mean only the following: spouse, parent, child, or sibling (including biological, step, adoptive, foster, and in-laws for parent and child only).
 A statement from a responsible person other than the employee may be required as proof of illness.
 It is the responsibility of the employee to monitor their family sick leave days.
-Usage of more than five days of family illness may result in loss of pay for that day.
+Usage of more than fifteen (15) days of family illness may result in loss of pay for that day.